 - 1. Time for meals is scheduled daily in the student academic schedule from the School of Nursing. - 2.
 Breaks are provided on class days.
-Breaks are provided on clinical days as patient care and learning experiences allow. - 3.
+Breaks are provided on clinical days as patient care and learning experiences allow.
+Breaks and Lunch are provided for both classroom/clinical - 3.
 Food and beverages may be purchased from the: - a.
 Coffee Bean - b.
 Crossroads Cafe' - c.
 "F" Building vending machines - d.
 Local restaurants - 4.
 Dining areas, refrigerators and microwave ovens are available in the Student Lounge. - 5.
+Student responsibility to label all food placed in refrigerator.
+Non label items will be discarded on a weekly basis.
+Students are responsible for cleaning up spills, messes in refrigerator/microwave.
+Cleaning supplies such as paper towels, dish soap and cleaning products will be supplied by the school. - 6.
 A room is also designated for nursing mothers.